edayot/ccapi/README.md

 Some of them are more complicated and refering to the documentation is neccesary to understand what the ccapi does.

-The reposities also had some usefull pre-build method like ``Camera.functions.datetime.sync()`` to sync datetime or ``Camera.contents.get_chunked(path)`` to get directly the json object of all image in the folder and not just paged ones
+The reposities also had some usefull build-in function like ``Camera.functions.datetime.sync()`` to sync datetime or ``Camera.contents.get_chunked(path)`` to get directly the json object of all image in the folder and not just paged ones